-At LinkedIn , in addition to free basic personal profiles for employees and freelancers, there are also company sites and groups.
-You can follow personal profiles and company profiles - or in case of the personal profile you can make a contact request.
+At LinkedIn , in addition to free basic personal profiles for employees and freelancers, there are also company pages and groups.
+You can follow personal profiles and company profiles - or, in the case of the personal profile, send a contact request.

-There are four variants on the platform:
+There are four variants of paid premium memberships on the platform:

-- Employee search: With the products LinkedIn Recruiter and Recruiter Lite, headhunters can find top candidates faster and contact them directly
+- Recruitment: With the products LinkedIn Recruiter and Recruiter Lite, headhunters can find top candidates faster and contact them directly.

-Particularly in the B2B area LinkedIn establish long-term relationships and a status as an expert.
-Instead of indiscriminately collecting contacts, you should focus LinkedIn show genuine interest in your network.
+Particularly in the B2B sector, long-term relationships and expert status can be established with LinkedIn .
+Instead of randomly collecting contacts, you should show genuine interest in your network on LinkedIn .
 Many buyers of equipment or high-priced products in B2B use the platform as a source of information.
-In doing so, they observe their newsfeed or ask for information in specialist groups.
-They inform themselves not only once, but repeatedly over a longer period of time.
-In B2B, decisions about major investments are not made overnight.
+In doing so, they monitor their newsfeed or inquire in expert groups.
+They don't just get information once, but repeatedly over a longer period of time.
+In B2B, a major investment is not decided overnight.

 The faces behind your company

 In general, people today are interested in the faces and stories of companies.
-Those who LinkedInestablish themselves as specialists underline their own expertise - and that of their employer.
+Those who establish themselves as specialists on LinkedIn underline their own expertise - and that of their employer.
 In the process, the professional position merges with the person.
-Ideally, employees bring with them a certain willingness to open up and reveal their personalities.
+Ideally, employees bring with them a certain willingness to open up and reveal personal details.

-Part of LinkedIn marketing can be the targeted development of your own employees as brand ambassadors - and making their personal brand part of the employer brand.
-This requires a great deal of trust on the part of the company and loyalty on the part of the employees.
-Companies should encourage their employees, but only if they are interested and consequently communicate authentically.
+Part of LinkedIn marketing can be the targeted development of one's own employees into brand ambassadors - and making their personal brand part of the employer brand.
+This requires a lot of trust on the part of the company and loyalty on the part of the employees.
+Companies should encourage their employees, but only if they are interested and communicate authentically as a consequence.